ddelago/NASA-Trick-Web-Server/README.md

 # NASA-Trick-Web-Server
-A NodeJS tool to stream data from the Trick Variable Server.
+A NodeJS server that communicates with the Trick simulation software and exposes its variables to the web using a REST interface.

 # Data Channel Servers